longturn/freeciv21/docs/Manuals/Game/message-options.rst

 Nation: Learned New Government
   Your scientists have learned a new technology advance that also allows for a new form of government.
-A good example is learning Republic allows you to form a new government of the same name.
+A good example is learning :advance:`Republic` allows you to form a new government of the same name.

   * Default: Mes
   * Event Name: ``E_NEW_GOVERNMENT``